 Sarah Clifford holds the triple responsibility of being the Commanding Officer for the Joint Service Signals Unit (Cyprus), the Station Commander of Ayios Nikolaos Station, and the Chair of the Ayios Nikolaos Primary School.
 Within all of these roles, Sarah is responsible for ensuring the highest standards of safeguarding policy and practices are upheld across all entities within the Station.
 Working closely with HQ BFC, DCYP, SSAFA, the Be Safe on Island Team, and all of our welfare agencies to ensure this goal is met.
 As SGC Chair, Sarah’s key responsibility alongside the Head Teacher, Sarah Baillie, and the School Improvement Officer, Cynthia Symon, is to support the school’s performance management.
 Sarah also takes a keen role in understanding and supporting the mandatory and statutory changes to the curriculum and wider school policies, and the impact that these have on resourcing plans.
 Sarah is married to Max, a serving officer, and step-mum to Isabella (8).
 As an early riser, she enjoys yoga, running and cross-fit.
 Sarah is a fellow of the Forward Institute; a leadership programme set up after the banking crisis to address and improve ethical and moral leadership across UK business sectors.

 Sam Telford is the LSA/Practitioner representative on the SGC.
 Sam is the SGC English Lead both at this school and at King Richard’s Secondary School.
 Sam has worked within MOD schools for over 11 years in various roles however, her passion is the Early Years and she is currently in the final year of her degree in Early Years Education.
 Sam is the FS1 Deputy Leader and an Assessor and IQA for LSA’s and Practitioners undertaking their school-based qualifications.
 Sam is a mum of two girls, and they have had numerous postings to Cyprus over a 21-year period before finally deciding to settle in Vrysoulles 5 years ago.
 They now enjoy the best of both worlds: being part of the Ay Nik Community whilst enjoying Cypriot village life.
 Prior to working in Education, Sam worked within the Travel Industry with the highlight of that career being gaining the title of ‘UK Travel Consultant of the Year.’
-This experience still heavily influences Sam’s life as one of my greatest passions (alongside shopping) is travelling the world with her family.
+This experience still heavily influences Sam’s life as one of her greatest passions (alongside shopping) is travelling the world with her family.

 Helen Lakey is the Early Years SGC Member.
 Helen has an education background and her passion is the Early Years.
 She is the Early Years Advisor on island and an active part of the ESBA Community having a really good understanding of our local community in which the schools and settings serve.
 Helen is a mum of two boys and finds it great being in Cyprus with the children as they have a very active lifestyle.
 They really enjoy their spare time together taking part in lots of activities that the island has on offer.
 Before having the boys Helen was an international FIFA referee for women’s football and travelled all over the world with her refereeing team.
 Helen’s most proud moment in football was refereeing in the Women’s FA Cup Final!